yuernestliu/lppack/README.md

 Associated with the papers:
   - *Text Distance from Nested and Hierarchical Repetitions: A Compression-Based Perspective*, 2025.

+  - *Ladderpath: An Efficient Algorithm for Revealing Nested Dependencies in Sequence Sets*, 2025.

  - *Correlating measures of hierarchical structures in artificial neural networks with their performance*, 2024.

  - *Discovery of Highly Bioactive Peptides through Hierarchical Structural Information and Molecular Dynamics Simulations*, 2024.